 We also participate in reinsurance programs in which we share portions of our premiums associated with flow insurance written on loans originated or purchased by lenders with captive insurance entities of these lenders in exchange for an agreed upon level of loss coverage above a specified attachment point.
 We have exhausted certain captive reinsurance tiers for our 2004 through 2008 book years based on loss development trends.
 While we continue to receive cash benefits from these captive arrangements at the time of claim payment, the level of benefit is expected to continue to decline going forward due to exhaustion of reinsurance as more reinsurers satisfy their contractual obligations such that remaining risk is borne by Genworth Mortgage Insurance Corporation ("GEMICO"), our primary U.S. mortgage insurance subsidiary.
 The majority of our excess of loss captive reinsurance arrangements are in runoff with no new books of business being added going forward.
-In addition, in April 2013, our U.S. mortgage insurance subsidiaries and other mortgage insurance companies agreed to settle with the Consumer Finance Protection Bureau (the "CFPB") to end the agency's review of captive reinsurance arrangements in the mortgage insurance industry.
-As part of the settlement, our subsidiaries will refrain from certain reinsurance arrangements for a period of 10 years and we will pay approximately \$4 million.
+In addition, in April 2013, GEMICO and other mortgage insurance companies agreed to settle with the Consumer Finance Protection Bureau (the "CFPB") to end the agency's review of captive reinsurance arrangements in the mortgage insurance industry.
+As part of the settlement, GEMICO (and its affiliates, officers, employees and certain other related parties) are enjoined from entering into or revising certain reinsurance arrangements and violating any provisions of RESPA for a period of 10 years and GEMICO paid approximately \$4 million.

-GEMICO continues to exceed the maximum risk-to-capital ratio of 25:1 established under North Carolina law and enforced by the North Carolina Department of Insurance ("NCDOI"), which is GEMICO's domestic insurance regulator.
+As of June 30, 2013, GEMICO's risk-to-capital ratio was below the maximum risk-to-capital ratio of 25:1 established under North Carolina law and enforced by the North Carolina Department of Insurance, which is GEMICO's domestic insurance regulator.
 Sixteen other states maintain similar risk-to-capital requirements.
-As of March 31, 2013, GEMICO's risk-to-capital ratio was approximately 26.4:1, including an increase of two points attributable to the premium refund accrual change, and was 36.9:1 as of December 31, 2012.
+As of June 30, 2013, GEMICO's risk-to-capital ratio was approximately 23.8:1, compared with a risk-to-capital ratio of approximately 26.4:1 as of March 31, 2013, which included an increase of two points attributable to the premium refund accrual change, and was 36.9:1 as of December 31, 2012.
 On April 1, 2013, Genworth Holdings (immediately prior to the reorganization) contributed \$100 million to GEMICO as part of the Capital Plan.
-On a pro forma basis, this contribution would have resulted in a favorable impact to GEMICO's risk-to-capital ratio of approximately three points as of March 31, 2013.
+This contribution resulted in a favorable impact to GEMICO's risk-to-capital ratio of approximately three points as of June 30, 2013.
 GEMICO's ongoing risk-to-capital ratio will depend principally on the magnitude of future losses incurred by GEMICO, the effectiveness of ongoing loss mitigation activities, new business volume and profitability, as well as the amount of policy lapses and the amount of additional capital that is generated within the business or capital support (if any) that we provide.
 Our estimate of the amount and timing of future losses is inherently uncertain, requires significant judgment and may change significantly over time.